H2ONaCl/backup9/README.md

 ~/Backups

-The timestamped backups will be mirrored on the Flash drive.
+The timestamped backups will be "mirrored" or "synchronized" to the Flash drive.
+To mirror or sync means to copy to the destination and to delete from the destination what is not at the source.

 This application also includes a bash script to backup a single directory tree of a guest operating system.
 For example, if linux is running VirtualBox and a Windows guest, then the guest can leave data at the single directory tree